 - Introduction of, or an attempt to introduce, contraband into the Chisago County Jail will result in arrest and criminal prosecution.

 - Destruction of equipment or other Chisago County property will result in arrest and criminal prosecution.

 Inmates have access to a phone system during regular out of cell periods, which allows them to make collect calls to family and friends.
 Inmates are not permitted to receive incoming phone calls.

 Inmates can send and receive mail.
-The address to send mail to an inmate is: "Name of Inmate" - Chisago County Jail - 111 North Main St - Center city, MN 55012.
+The address to send mail to an inmate is: "Name of Inmate" - Chisago County Jail - 15230 Per Road - Center City, MN 55012.
 If you are mailing money to an inmate, please do not send personal checks as we only accept money orders, certified bank or teller checks and cash.
 However, we do not encourage and ask you to refrain from sending cash in the mail.
 We will not accept pre stamped return envelopes or stamps, photocopies of any kind or computer printouts.

 PREA (Prison Rape Elimination Act)